| The Entrepreneur's

 ability to process credit cards.
 Most Internet transactions

 use credit cards to complete a purchase.
+CONCLUSION

 The preceding list just scratches the surface of an